Sweden Lashes Out At WHO Over Virus Listing - UrduPoint

 The other 10 countries on the list are mostly poorer nations in Eastern Europe and Central Asia, which is included in the WHO's European region.

-Some 5,230 have died in Sweden, the world's fifth highest death rate -- many times higher than its Nordic neighbours, which all imposed much stricter measures to combat the pandemic.
+Around 5,280 people have died in Sweden from COVID-19, the world's fifth highest death rate -- many times higher than its Nordic neighbours, which all imposed much stricter measures to combat the pandemic.

 "The number of admissions to intensive care is at a very low level and even deaths are starting to go down," Tegnell said.